-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS (g) Cumulation: new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Cumulation possible with new earnings See Table IX-l above 3.
-DEA If combined with old-age or invalidity pension the latter is reduced when the total pensions exceed 85% of E or the individual basis for calculating the pensions subject to maximum limits for the various cases Combination with an inval- idity pension restricted to 80% of actual earnings at time of injury if that pension is granted as a result of the injury.
-No limits for old-age pension Invalidity and old-age pensions may be combined with industrial injury or occupational diseases pen- sions.
-The sum of the com- bined pensions may not exceed the last earnings where the invalidity pension is paid for the same reason as the injury annuity In certain cases, reduction of invalidity pension only ise 'g sion Widow aged under 45: E x 30% Widow aged over 45 or with over 50% incapacity level or with 1 child receiving orphan's pension: E x 40% Widower in state of inca- pacity who had been depen- dent upon the deceased: E x 40% upon the deceased: $\mathbf{\tilde{E}} \mathbf{x} 30\%$ Widow aged under 60: E reduced x 30% Widow aged over 60 or with at least 50% incapacity level: E reduced x 50% Widower: see widow 50% of the annuity Widower aged 65 or over or unfit for work: as above Widow E x 40% With at least 50% incapacity level: E x 50% Invalid widower: E x 50% (= 1 or 1 aans Catherless Iotherless dren) Each child to age of 18, or 25 if undergoing voca- tional training: E x 20% with maximum: E x 45% 1 child: E reduced x 15% 2 children: E reduced x 30% 3 children: E reduced x 40%, etc. 20% of the annuity for each child Children (to age of 18 or 25 if continuing studies or vocational training and with no limit for infirm children): $E \ge 20\%$ Cumulation with family allowances hav ans ildren ring lost h parents) with maximum: $E \ge 60\%$ Each: E reduced x 20% Cumulation with family allowances 40% of the annuity for each orphan
+1. C. GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS (g) Cumulation: new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Full cumulation possible with new earnings Cumulation possible with new earnings See Table IX-1 above other pensions 3.
+DEATH If combined with old-age or invalidity pension the latter is reduced when the total pensions exceed 85% of E or the individual basis for calculating the pensions Combination with invalidity and old-age pensions possible subject to maximum limits for the various cases pension restricted to 80% of actual earnings at time of injury if that pension is granted as a Invalidity and old-age pensions may be combined with industrial injury or occupational diseases pensions.
+The sum of the combined pensions may not exceed the last earnings where the invalidity pension is paid for the same reason as the injury annuity In certain cases, reduction of invalidity pension only : ; Spouse's pension (1) Widow aged under 45: E x 30% Widow aged over 45 or with over 50% incapacity level or with 1 child receiving orphan's pension: E x 40% Widower in state of incapacity who had been dependent upon the deceased: E x 40% Widow or widower E x 30% Widow aged under 60: E reduced x 30% Widow aged over 60 or with at least 50% incapacity level: E reduced x 50% Widower: see widow Widower aged 65 or over or un- Widow E x 40% With at least 50% incapacity level: E x 50% Invalid widower: E x 50% Orphans (= fatherless or mother- less children) Each child to age of 18, or 25 if undergoing vocational training: E x 20% with maximum: E x 45% 1 child: E reduced x 15% 2 children: E reduced x 30% 3 children: E reduced x 40%, etc. 20% of the annuity for each child Children (to age of 18 or 25 if continuing studies or vocational training and with no limit for infirm children): E x 20% Cumulation with family allowances Orphans (= children having lost both parents) E x 30% Each orphan: E x 20% with maximum: E x 60% The pensions are deducted from the allowances provided under the special scales of family allowances (orphans); however, reductions may not produce a sum less than twice the ordinary allowances.
+See family allowances table Each: E reduced x 20% Cumulation with family allowances 40% of the annuity for each or- phan •

-As a general rule in the six countries widows neither divorced nor separated as guilty parties.
+(1) As a general rule in the six countries widows neither divorced nor separated as guilty parties.
 In the event of remarriage, the pension is replaced by payments equal to several years' pension.

-Benefits (ctd.) - Adjustment
+BENEFITS (ctd) - ADJUSTMENT